IPv6-to-IPv6 Network Prefix Translation: NAT66

 NAT66 was the name used in earlier drafts of the standard.
 There were some initial proposals to rename it, and a few years later the name NPTv6 was chosen.
-One of the early versions defined two modes of operation within NAT66: a Two-Way Algorithmic mapping and a Topology Hiding Option, the latter of which used a non-reversible address mapping that would've required additional state in the translator, either in the form of a dynamic table or a statically defined set of address mappings.
+One of the early versions defined two modes of operation within NAT66: a Two-Way Algorithmic mapping and a Topology Hiding Option, the latter of which used a non-reversible address mapping that would have required additional state in the translator, either in the form of a dynamic table or a statically defined set of address mappings.
 It was soon removed, leaving the two-way mapping as the only mode of operation and making the specification fully stateless.

-Current usage of the term (by vendors, in informal contexts, etc.) is unclear: sometimes it's still employed as a synonym for NPTv6 but often it refers to a generic implementation of stateful NAT (or even full NAPT) on IPv6.
+Current usage of the term NAT66 is unclear and its meaning differs among vendors and users.
+Sometimes, it is still being employed as a synonym for NPTv6 or it refers to a generic implementation of stateful NAT involving IPv6.
+Other times, it refers to full stateful NAPT on IPv6, where an IPv6 ULA prefix is masqueraded down to a single IPv6 global unique address (GUA).